DavidBoja/FPv1/README.md

-# FAUST-partial (FPv1): 3D registration benchmark dataset
+# FPv1: 3D registration benchmark dataset

 <br>

-⚠️⚠️⚠️ A new version of the FAUST-partial benchmark is available [here](https://github.com/DavidBoja/exhaustive-grid-search), and we therefore denominate this benchmark as FPv1.
+⚠️⚠️⚠️ A new version of the FAUST-partial benchmark has been introduced [here](https://github.com/DavidBoja/exhaustive-grid-search), so we denominate this one as FPv1.
 Please use the new FAUST-partial benchmark instead of this one. ⚠️⚠️⚠️

 <br>